pallasivasai/1password-teams-open-source/README.md

 ### Broadcast

-The broadcast app is a way of connecting groups in chat rooms over SMS, no app required!
+The broadcast app is a way of connecting groups in chat rooms over SMS, no app is required!
 Users can be invited, leave, and mute chat rooms with others that have similar interests or friends of friends that haven't shared phone numbers yet.
 Text one number and broadcast your text to the whole group! https://github.com/rkk09c/Broadcast

 ### PyGotham

-[PyGotham](https://pygotham.org) is a New York City based, eclectic, Py-centric conference covering many topics.
+[PyGotham](https://pygotham.org) is a New York City-based, eclectic, Py-centric conference covering many topics.
 There’s a diverse speaker list, and some things which will be quite different.
 [Source code](https://gitlab.com/pygotham/)

 ### Bokeh

 Bokeh ([Main Site](https://bokeh.org) |
-[GitHub](https://github.com/bokeh/bokeh)) is a BSD licensed interactive visualization library for Python that enables beautiful and meaningful visual presentation of data in modern web browsers.
+[GitHub](https://github.com/bokeh/bokeh)) is a BSD-licensed interactive visualization library for Python that enables beautiful and meaningful visual presentation of data in modern web browsers.
 Bokeh provides an elegant and concise way to construct versatile graphics while delivering **high-performance**